A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Model Description

 \section{Model Description}

 Figure \ref{fig:structure} illustrates the essence of our new CGM--galaxy co-evolution model.
-The model solves for the time evolution of eight state variables associated with the CGM, ISM and stars: the total CGM mass, CGM thermal energy, CGM turbulent kinetic energy, ISM mass, long-lived stellar mass of the central galaxy, and the metal masses of the CGM, ISM and stars.
+The model evolves eight state variables associated with the CGM, ISM and stars: the total CGM mass, CGM thermal energy, CGM turbulent kinetic energy, ISM mass, long-lived stellar mass of the central galaxy, and the metal masses of the CGM, ISM and stars.
 These state variables are evolved according to the following system of coupled ODEs:

 {

 } Each of the individual terms in the ODEs has a functional form and associated free parameters that we will now describe in turn.